Awful/Awful.app/README.md

 For this release
 ----------------
-**HEY THIS IS SEAN**
-I'm going to work on copying thread url, intra-forum links, press/hold to go first/last page, bar button items for reply box, and the bold issue.
-Then I'm going to take a look at your branches and hook that shit up

 * Populate forums list and bookmarks immediately from local cache.
 Update when fetch/parse is complete.
 * Don't try to fetch bookmarks when not logged in.